maetyu-d/fabric/README.md

 Fabric is a small, human-readable language for building modular music systems inside a JUCE-based Audio Unit MIDI Effect plugin (VST3 and standalone also available but untested).

-It is a MIDI scripting language, but also a patch language for:
+It is primarily a MIDI scripting language for:

 - generating MIDI
 - transforming MIDI